in-tech-gration/currency-converter-workshop-2024/README.md

 ## Prerequisites

-  - Create a free API key at [exchangerate-api.com](https://www.exchangerate-api.com/)
+  - Create a free API key at [exchangerate-api.com](https://www.exchangerate-api.com/).
+The API key that will be generated for you, will be a string in the following format: `45e31c9a2a1b6b0b8d6e1c2x`

   - Fork this repository